Shuichi Sakamoto

 Shuichi Sakamoto (坂本 修一, Sakamoto Shuichi) is a male badminton player from Japan.

 Career

-Sakamoto won the bronze medal in the 2007 BWF World Championships in men's doubles with Shintaro Ikeda.
-They were defeated in semifinals by Jung Jae-sung and Lee Yong-dae of South Korea, 16–21, 12–21.
+Sakamoto won the bronze medal at the 2007 World Championships in men's doubles with Shintaro Ikeda, marking the first-ever medal won by Japanese men since the tournament's inception in 1977.
+They were defeated in the semifinals by Jung Jae-sung and Lee Yong-dae of South Korea, 16–21, 12–21.